OPENDAP/log-analysis/hyrax_service_chain_profiling/README.md

 _Dependency: [Julia](https://julialang.org/install/) installed._

-To be prompted for a time range, log group name, output directory, and (if needed) aws credentials, do:
+To be prompted for a time range, environment name (sit/uat/prod), output directory, and (if needed) aws credentials, do:
 ```bash
 julia path/to/profile.jl
 ```